united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 The topic structure is: `ia/raw/<transmitterID>/<gatewaySerialNumber>/<portNumber>/<IOLinkSensorID>`

-To get a quick and easy overview of the available MQTT messages and topics we recommend the MQTT Explorer.
+To get a quick and easy overview of the available MQTT messages and topics we recommend the [MQTT Explorer](http://mqtt-explorer.com/). .
 If you don’t want to install any extra software you can use the MQTT-In node to subscribe to all available topics by subscribing to # and then direct the messages of the MQTT in nodes into a debugging node.
 You can then display the messages in the nodered debugging window and get information about the topic and available data points.

 An example for an ia/raw/ topic is: `ia/raw/2020-0102/0000005898845/X01/210-156`.
 This means that an IFM gateway with serial number `0000005898845` is connected to a transmitter with serial number `2020-0102`.
 This gateway has connected the sensor `210-156` to the first port `X01`.